nmshd/documentation/_docs_integrate/42-connector-security.md

 ## Outbound External Connection: Internet

-The connector uses an TLS-secured Internet connection to the Enmeshed Backbone which runs on the domain `https://prod.enmeshed.eu`.
+The Connector uses an TLS-secured Internet connection to the Enmeshed Backbone which runs on the domain `https://prod.enmeshed.eu`.
 Your firewall must not block access to this domain, otherwise the Connector won't work.

 To access the latest updates, other routes might need to be opened within the firewall settings.